erwbgy/puppet-pamldap/README.md

 ## Credits

-This is based on detailed documentation and setup by my colleague Neil McBennett.
+Originally based on detailed documentation and setup by my colleague Neil McBennett.
 He did all the hard work, I just puppetised it.

+Ubuntu support contributed by Markus Heberling (tisoft).
+I changed things though so if it doesn't work blame me.